-Yet, despite our long immigration tradition, Australia’s immigration debate is tortured and surprisingly poorly informed.
-Until very recently, this was not helped by the Turnbull government’s eerie silence on immigration levels and population policy.
+The Australian debate, despite our long immigration tradition, is every bit as tortured and poorly informed.
+Until very recently, this wasn’t helped by the Turnbull government’s eerie silence on immigration levels and population policy.
 Immigration minister Peter Dutton’s tentative foray late last week should therefore be welcomed.

-Given the complexities, immigration ministers have an obligation to be accurate with the data and honest about the range of issues to be considered in significantly reducing the intake.
+Given the complexities, though, immigration ministers have an obligation to be accurate with the data and honest about the implications of significantly reducing the intake.
 Dutton was neither.
 He said that the Coalition had already “considerably” reduced the number of people entering Australia — by 100,000 compared with when Labor was in government.
-“It’s come back considerably,” he went on, “and if we have to bring it back further, if that’s what [is] required and that’s what’s in our country’s best interests… that is what we will do.”
+“And if we have to bring it back further,” he went on, “if that’s what [is] required and that’s what’s in our country’s best interests… that is what we will do.”

 If the minister was referring to the size of the migration and humanitarian programs, then his department’s website shows he was wrong — these programs have not been reduced by 100,000.
 Indeed, the Coalition has maintained the migration program at near record levels (around 190,000 per annum) for a number of years.
 Humanitarian numbers for 2016–17 are likely to have been among the highest in our history.